Document Workflow

 Compare values across environments

 Run the same expressions against staging, production, or a failing fixture.
-Differences in extracted values are easier to reason about than full response diffs.
+Keep the inputs separate and redact secrets before sharing them; differences in extracted values are easier to reason about than full response diffs.

 - Step 5